semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ### 4.1.1 Docker Commands

-A *Docker registry* provides a place to store Docker images.
-The Docker CLI provides the following commands to manage images:
+A *Docker registry* stores Docker images.
+To manage them, the Docker CLI provides the following commands:

   - `push` and `pull`: these commands work like Git.
-We can use them to transfer images to and from the registry.
+We can use them to transfer images to and from the *registry*.

   - `login`: takes a username, password, and an optional registry URL.
     We need to log in before we can push images.

-  - `build`: creates a custom Docker image from a Dockerfile.
+  - `build`: creates a custom image from a Dockerfile.

-  - `tag`: renames an image.
+  - `tag`: renames an image or changes its tag.

   - `exec`: starts a process in an already-running container.
 Compare it with `docker run` which starts a new container instead.

 ### 4.1.2 Kubectl Commands

-*Kubectl* is the primary admin tool for Kubernetes.
-It looks for its config file at `$HOME/.kube/config`, although we can override it with the `KUBECONFIG` variable or with the `--kubeconfig` switch.

-We’ll use the following kubectl commands during deployments:
+*Kubectl* is the primary admin CLI for Kubernetes.
+We’ll use the following commands during deployments:

   - `get service`: in chapter 2, we learned about services.
 This command shows what services are running in the cluster.
 For instance, we can check the status and external IP of the Load Balancer.

-  - `get events`: retrieves the recent cluster events.
+  - `get events`: shows the recent cluster events.

-  - `describe`: shows detailed information about a resource; works with services, deployments, nodes, and pods.
+  - `describe`: prints detailed information about services, deployments, nodes, and pods.

   - `logs`: dumps a container’s stdout messages.

   - `apply`: starts a declarative deployment.
-Kubernetes compares the expected state with the current state and takes the necessary steps to reconcile them.
+Kubernetes compares the existing and target states and takes the necessary steps to reconcile them.

-  - `rollout status`: shows the deployment progress.
-We can use this command to wait until the deployment finishes.
+  - `rollout status`: shows the deployment progress and waits until the deployment finishes.

-  - `exec`: works like `docker exec`, this command runs a command in one already-running container in a specified pod.
+  - `exec`: works like `docker exec`, this command runs a command in one already-running pod.

-  - `delete`: stops and removes a resource in a cluster; works with deployments and services.
+  - `delete`: stops and removes pods, deployments, and services.

 ## 4.2 Setting Up the Project